Skip to content

 System requirements:

-• Operating system: Windows 10 or Windows Server 2022 or later
+• Operating system: Windows 10 Pro or Windows Server 2022 or later; Ubuntu 24.04.2 LTS or later (check the Deployment section for details)

 • RAM: at least 16 GB (32 GB recommended)